ConcreteLlama/digital-foundry-downloader/README.md

 **REQUIRED**

-This is currently only used for the ignorelist.
+Currently the only thing stored here is the DB json.

 ### MAX_SIMULTANEOUS_DOWNLOADS